Rbrasil72/Python-Scripts/Challenges_401d1/README.md

 Ask for an input from the user to chose from a selection 4 options, to encrypt and decrypt a message or file

 # opschallange36-bannergrabber.py
-This script performs banner grabbing using Netcat, Telnet, and Nmap.
+This script performs banner grabbing using Netcat, Telnet, and Nmap by providing a IP or URL and port.